-A deliciously easy keto blackberry cobbler is pure low carb comfort food.
+A deliciously easy keto blackberry cobbler is pure low carb comfort food and a perfect summer dessert.
 Made with blackberries and topped with a buttery cinnamon almond flour crust.

 Are blackberries keto?